Credit Hour Policy and Academic Rigor (Graduate)

 - At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution, including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.

-The University offers semester-based credit courses in 14-week-semester and 3-week-block sessions.
+The Graduate School offers semester-based credit courses in 15-week-semester and 3-week-block sessions.
 Three-credit lecture (didactic) courses require a minimum of 45 class contact hours.
 For every hour of classroom instruction each week, there is a minimum of two hours of student work.

-For example, a semester-long class is three and a half hours long and offered for 14 weeks (49 hours in total to cover the minimum requirement of 45 class contact hours for 3 units), with the expectation of 6 hours of outside work and preparation.
+For example, a semester-long class is three hours long and offered for 15 weeks (45 class contact hours for 3 units), with the expectation of 6 hours of outside work and preparation.

 The University will review periodically the application of its policy on credit hour across the degree programs to assure that credit hour assignments are accurate, reliable, appropriate to degree level, and that they conform to commonly accepted practices in higher education through new course development, course review and revision, and program review.